Our New Student Online Orientation is a series of modules, videos, and quizzes to

 It must be completed before you meet with an advisor and register for classes.

-Students can partially complete orientation, log out, then log back in and their progress will be saved - allowing students to complete the content at their own pace and in multiple sessions.
+Students can complete part of the orientation, log out, then log back in and their progress will be saved - allowing completion at a student's own pace and in multiple sessions.

 Make a plan for what you are going to do and when you are going to do it!